Joe Walsh becomes second Republican to challenge Trump for White House

 “He’s a bully and he’s a coward and somebody needs to call him out,” Walsh said.
 “The bet ... of my campaign is that there are a lot of Republicans that feel like I do.
 They’re afraid to come forward.”

+Asked to respond to Walsh’s criticism of the president and decision to run, Trump’s spokesman replied, “Whatever.”

-Walsh won a House of Representatives seat from Illinois as a candidate of the Republican Party’s fiscally conservative Tea Party movement in 2010, but was defeated by Democrat Tammy Duckworth in his 2012 re-election bid.
+Walsh won a House of Representatives seat from Illinois as a candidate of the Republican Party’s fiscally conservative Tea Party movement in 2010, but he was defeated by Democrat Tammy Duckworth in his 2012 re-election bid.
 After leaving Congress, he became a Chicago-area radio talk show host.

-William Weld, a former Massachusetts governor, had been the only Republican trying to unseat Trump, but his candidacy has so far failed to gain traction.
+William Weld, a former Massachusetts governor, had been the only Republican trying to unseat Trump but his candidacy has so far failed to gain traction.

 Former U.S. Representative and South Carolina Governor Mark Sanford said in July he was considering a primary challenge because of the rising federal debt.